ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 # User settings

-The `users` section of the `user.xml` configuration file aggregates settings for users.
+The `users` section of the `user.xml` configuration file contains settings for users.

 Structure of the `users` section: